eonil/editor/NOTE.md

 File System Watching
 --------------------
 `NSFilePresenter` simply does not work as advertised, and Apple has no interest on fixing it.
-It's be abandoned at least last 4 years, and relying on it seems to be very dangerous.
+It's been abandoned at least last 4 years, and relying on it seems to be very dangerous.
 Also it has some hidden and complex threading behavior, and it's almost impossible to deal with it.